 The importance of these observations lies in the fact that, apart from being able to probe the various matter components of the universe, one should devote some care when selecting celestial objects for potential investigation.
-Note, for example, that collecting data in the region $z\in (1.7,2.0)$ is contra-indicated since the redshift drift is approximately zero in this region.
-Moreover, while the region $z\in (0.5, 1.3)$ allows for a possible \emph{local} maximum of the redshift drift, going for redshifts higher than $z \approx 2.3$ will certainly guarantee better results in terms of the strength of the signal.
-Furthermore, besides the experimental difficulties from measuring such a weak signal, one should also focus on the bright side.
-Currently, a large portion of the cosmological data available depends on some sort of calibration of the distance ladder.
-The redshift drift measurements, on the other hand, are not directly affected by this problem, since there is no need for any other data input apart from the redshift data collected during some suitable period of time.
+Note, for example, that collecting data in the region $z\in (1.7,2.0)$ is contra-indicated since the RD is approximately zero in this region.
+Moreover, while the region $z\in (0.5, 1.3)$ allows for a possible \emph{{local}} maximum of the RD, going for redshifts higher than $z \approx 2.3$ will certainly guarantee better results in terms of the strength of the signal.
+Besides the experimental difficulties in measuring such a weak signal, unlike a large portion of the cosmological data available, which depends on some sort of calibration of the distance ladder, and the RD measurements are not directly affected by this problem.

-It is also interesting to note that, in this two component model at arbitrary redshift, we can write: